-For example, if you have mortgage repayments or other debts that need to be paid off, and you have calculated that it will take you 15 years to completely pay off, then a life insurance policy with a term of 15 years can help your spouse or others in your life cope with the costs that still need to be paid after you die.
+If you have mortgage repayments or other debts that need to be paid off and you have calculated that it will take you 15 years to clear the debt, then you need a life insurance policy with a term of 15 years.
+This can help your spouse or others cope with the costs that still need to be paid after you die.

-If you don't die, you will have lost some of your money through the premiums of taking out an insurance policy, so it's important to ask whether it's worth it.
+If you don't die during the life insurance term, you will have lost some of your money through the premiums of the insurance policy, so it's important to ask whether it's worth it.
 If your loved ones would not be able to cope financially after you die, then a life insurance policy might be something you really want to do.
+If they’d have other sources of income, maybe you don’t need life insurance.